 The inspection panel may recommend that a programme is sufficient for one cohort only (option B).
-This option is recommended if the inspection panel has reached the conclusion that, while the graduating cohort is deemed to have reached the level of safe beginner, future cohorts may not reach this standard and the provider is required to address a number of actions to provide further assurances.
+This option is recommended if the panel reaches the conclusion that, while the graduating cohort is deemed to have reached the level of safe beginner, future cohorts may not reach this standard, and the provider is required to address a number of actions to provide further assurances.

-The recommendation that a programme is not sufficient for registration (option C) will be made if the inspection panel has serious concerns related to patient safety and the programme/provider has not demonstrated a number of the Standards for Education and has been unable to respond effectively to concerns raised during the inspection process.
+The recommendation that a programme is not sufficient for registration (option C) will be made if the panel has serious concerns related to patient safety.
+The programme/provider may not have demonstrated some of the Standards for Education and may have been unable to respond effectively to concerns raised during the inspection process.

-If the panel find serious issues leading to a B or C decision, they will set out clear actions required in order to bring about immediate improvements to allow the current cohort of students to graduate.
+If the panel finds serious issues leading to options B or C, they will set out clear actions required in order to bring about immediate improvements to allow the current cohort of students to graduate.
 The type of action required will depend upon the issues identified.
 Most commonly, these will be the need for remedial work or additional clinical activity.

-Registrar's decision
+15. Registrar's decision

-The registrar may seek further information and advice from the provider or the EQA team (including EAs) before making a decision about the sufficiency of a programme.
-Where serious concerns have arisen, the registrar may highlight that risks remain high and further inspections of a programme are required.
-If the inspection panel recommends that a programme is not sufficient for registration as a dentist, the registrar will refer the decision to the Council of the GDC with a view to making a representation to the Privy Council.
+The GDC Registrar may seek further information and advice from the provider or the EQA team (including EAs) before making a decision about the sufficiency of a programme.

+Where serious concerns have arisen, the Registrar may highlight that risks remain high and further inspections of a programme are required.
+If the inspection panel recommends that a programme is not sufficient for registration as a dentist, the Registrar will refer the decision to the GDC Council with a view to making a representation to the Privy Council.
 For DCP programmes, the GDC retains the power to remove approval under the Dentists Act 1984.

-Following consideration by the registrar, the provider and the inspection panel are notified of the Registrars' decision.
+Following consideration by the Registrar, the provider and the inspection panel are notified of their decision.

-Publication of Report and Observations
+16. Publication of report and observations

-The inspection report and the provider's observations on the content of the report are published on the GDC website once a final decision has been made.
+The inspection report and the provider's observations on its content are published on the GDC website once a final decision has been made.